ymerejsasnak/snake/README.md

 numbers plan:

-needed experience to get to next level === current level levelup adds a segment score gained depends on level and number of segments and type of scoring item max health depends on level and segments? speed depends on level (once i figure out how to speed it up properly)
+score gained depends on level and number of segments and type of scoring item max health depends on level and segments? speed depends on level (once i figure out how to speed it up properly)